-Katharine McPhee Dazzles Instagram Followers In Slinky Baby-Blue Evening Gown
+Katharine McPhee Dazzles Instagram Followers In Slinky Baby Blue Evening Gown

 “Hey you’re the most beautiful girl in the world,” a third gushed.

-In her post, Katharine tagged the team responsible for her stunning ensemble, revealing that the dress was designed by former Project Runway winner, Cristian Siriano.
+In her post, Katharine tagged the team responsible for her stunning ensemble, revealing that the dress was designed by former Project Runway winner, Christian Siriano.
 The earrings are from Swarovski.

-On her Instagram page, Katharine’s makeup artist, Amy Clarke, shared a behind-the-scenes glimpse of how the actress’s glam squad worked their magic.
-In the photo, Katharine is wearing a floral print robe as her ponytail is perfected by hairstylist Edouardo Ponce.
+On her Instagram page, Katharine’s makeup artist, Amy Clarke, shared a behind-the-scenes glimpse of how the actress’ glam squad worked their magic.
+In the photo, Katharine is wearing a floral-print robe, as her ponytail is perfected by hairstylist Eduardo Ponce.

 You can also see a number of beauty products in the background.
-Amy disclosed that she used items from brands like Tatcha, Ref USA, Senna Cosmetics and Ardell Beauty to elevate Katharine’s natural good looks.
+Amy disclosed that she used items from brands like Tatcha, ReFa USA, Senna Cosmetics, and Ardell Beauty to elevate Katharine’s natural good looks.

-“@Katharinefoster is a goddess,” Amy wrote on one of her Instagram over a photo of Katharine in the blue dress.
+“@Katharinefoster is a goddess,” Amy wrote on Instagram over a photo of Katharine in the blue dress.

-Based on the feedback she’s getting on her most recent Instagram photo, it’s clear that lots of the actress’s fans agree.
+Based on the feedback she’s getting on her most recent Instagram photo, it’s clear that lots of the actress’ fans agree.